camunda/camunda-docs-manual/content/webapps/cockpit/extend/configuration.md

     parent: "user-guide-cockpit-extend"

 ---
+This page shows you how to configure Cockpit.
+The directory `app/cockpit` contains the files referenced below.

 # Logo and Header Color

-To change visual aspects of Cockpit, you can edit the user stylesheet file located in `app/cockpit/styles/user-styles.css`.
+You can change the visual aspects of Cockpit.
+The user stylesheet file is located in `app/cockpit/styles/user-styles.css`.
 This file contains CSS which is loaded into Cockpit and can override the standard styles.